Charlie Benante: Personal life

-Benante is the uncle of Anthrax bassist Frank Bello, whose mother is Benante's older sister.
-His other nephew, Bello's younger brother, Anthony, was murdered in the Bronx, NYC, on March 25, 1996.
-To the grief of Benante, the murder was never solved.

-Benante has stated in most of the old Anthrax interviews and videos that his favorite fictional character is Darth Vader.

-Benante is an avid fan of the 1975 film Jaws, and owns a sizeable collection of the film's merchandise.
+Benante is a fan of the 1975 film Jaws, and owns a sizeable collection of the film's merchandise.
 He was featured in the documentary The Shark Is Still Working, which was included on the Jaws 2012 Blu-ray release.

 Throughout the course of 2012, Benante faced several personal issues that forced him to miss several concerts with Anthrax.
 Early on in the year his mother died, which also resulted in Frank Bello (Benante's mother being Bello's grandmother) taking some time off during the band's tour in Argentina.
 Benante stepped out again during the summer's Rockstar Mayhem Fest run after suffering a "minor hand injury".
 Also during the summer, Benante was involved in a domestic dispute with his wife in front of his daughter which had them both arrested.
 Benante later missed the band's UK and European tour in order to take care of "personal stuff" according to Scott Ian.
 In 2013, it was announced that Benante would be sitting out Australian tour dates, also for personal reasons.
 Concern was raised in 2012 by MetalSucks over Benante's well-being and future with the band.

-In March 2019, it was confirmed that Benante was dating Butcher Babies frontwoman Carla Harvey.

 In 2020, Benante had a cameo in the music video for "Everything She Wants," a Wham!-cover performed by Alien Ant Farm.

+In 2025, Benante married musician Carla Harvey.